Chapter 5 : Debrief

 Hermione went into classroom mode, happy for the relief of a technical discussion.
 “How many here know what a horcrux is?” asked Hermione.

 Ron couldn’t help himself.
 He moved to the edge of the sofa and shot his hand up in the air, straining with excitement.
-Both Harry and McGonagall who had both seen Hermione behave just like this so many times over the years tried hard not to laugh.
-Hermione glared at Ron but she couldn’t hold it and soon broke into a smile.
-“Yes Ronald, I know you know the answer.”
+Harry, Neville and McGonagall, who had all seen Hermione behave just like this so many times over the years, tried hard not to laugh.
+Hermione glared at Ron, but she couldn’t hold it and soon broke into a smile.
+“Yes, Ronald, I know you know the answer.”
 Ron gave her a quick peck on the cheek and sat back in the sofa.

-“The ‘Prophet’ wrote about horcruxes today,” supplied Luna.
-“They said they were dark and dangerous objects.
+“The Prophet wrote about horcruxes today,” supplied Luna.
+“It said they were dark and dangerous objects.
 That’s all it said.
-A fairly pointless description don’t you think?
+A fairly pointless description, don’t you think?
 There are many dark and dangerous objects.”